CluedIn-io/CluedIn.Documentation/_docs/Crawler/Deploying a New Crawler.md

 Note: You will need to reboot the CluedIn host to properly pick up these changes.

 The second (and recommended) approach is to create a Docker container out of your crawler and then to change your Docker Compose file to reference your new Crawler.
 This will handle the entire deployment process for you and will even reboot the CluedIn host for you.
-This approach is recommeneded as it will also help to roll this new Crawler out to test and production environments with full capabilities of roll back and uninterrupted deployments.
+This approach is recommended as it will also help to roll this new Crawler out to test and production environments with full capabilities of roll back and uninterrupted deployments.